meetthehorizon/competitive-programming/README.md

 # competitive-programming
-Dump of solutions alogn with logic
+Dump of solutions along with logic